-How appropriate for a magazine editor to consider how the magazine competes on the newstand with many other publications, candy and packaging, all at the same time.
+How appropriate for a magazine editor to consider how the magazine competes on the newsstand with many other publications, candy, and packaging, all at the same time.

 Suzanne Ramljak offered many fabulous quotes:

 "The still life photographer makes the photo as compared to takes the photo."

 Are you making the photos of your artwork fantastic, or are you merely taking a photo?
 Ramljak reinforces that "artists need to create a captivating image."

 "There is no neutral background in a photo."

 "Artists need a captivating image to compete with the visual noise without sacrificing the integrity of the object."